[Rev. 5/20/2016 4:03:12 PM--2015]

 NRS 340.180 Divesting title of owner.

-NRS 340.190 Payment of award into court and disbursement thereof.
+NRS 340.190 Payment of award or deposit into court; disbursement.

 NRS 340.210 Appeal.